tqwewe/tqwewe.github.io/content/blog/timescaledb-kubernetes.md

 +++
-title = "A Guide to Setting Up TimeScaleDB on Kubernetes" description = "A quick guide on installing TimeScaleDB on Kubernetes" date = 2024-07-10 updated = 2024-12-02 draft = false template = "blog/page.html"
+title = "A Guide to Setting Up TimeScaleDB on Kubernetes" description = "A quick guide on installing TimeScaleDB on Kubernetes." date = 2024-07-10 updated = 2024-12-02 draft = false template = "blog/page.html"

 [extra]
-lead = "A quick guide on installing TimeScaleDB on Kubernetes"
+lead = "A quick guide on installing TimeScaleDB on Kubernetes."
 +++

 As with most of my devops experience, setting up TimeScaleDB on my Kubernetes cluster has been a painful process